The Importance of Suicide Awareness & Prevention

 Wyomingites At Increased Risk

 The stigma around mental health fuels Smith as she participates in community events to publicly address the issue to make it more accessible to everyone.
 Wyomingites tend to have a “Cowboy Up” mentality and many people aren’t comfortable talking about mental health, which makes reaching out for support or asking for help more challenging.
-The QPR training and Grace to Live programs focus on removing judgement; helping those who are in need of mental health services or other support feel validated and respected as they seek assistance.
+The QPR training and Grace to Live programs focus on removing judgment; helping those who are in need of mental health services or other support feel validated and respected as they seek assistance.

 Preventing Youth Suicide